Stefano Boeri Architetti

 MEP Consultant: ESA engineering

 Structural engineer: LEAL-CSE sh.p.k.

 Hydraulic system design: Ing.
 Artan Dersha

-Mechanical system design: “GENER2” Sh.p.k.; Ing.
+Local architect and Mechanical system design: “GENER2” Sh.p.k.; Ing.
 Diana Brahaj

 Electrical system design: Zavalani Consulting Sh.p.k.

 Designed by Stefano Boeri Architetti, Tirana’s first Vertical Forest stands in the city centre, near the Albanian capital’s Great Park (Parku i Madh i Tiranë).
 The new building, sharing one wall with an existing building, “opens like a flower” towards the city through the remaining three sides which host 3,200 plants and shrubs along with 145 trees.
 With their full-height windows the completely glazed façades allow the relationship between the vegetation and the views of the city to be fully maximised while allowing observers to appreciate the beauty of the plant mass that will have a considerable mitigating effect on air pollution.
 The absorption of CO2 and fine particulate matter by the plants located on the three sides is combined with the oxygen they produce to create a considerably healthier microclimate.
 Being located in one of the Mediterranean capitals, the Tirana Vertical Forest will be home to typical specific plants and trees selected by the botanist and landscape architect Laura Gatti which relate to the specific ecosystem.
 These include shrubs with vivid colours and bright flowers as well as myrtle-scented plants and rosemary.